aishwaryad6/screening-analytics-dashboard-powerbi/README.md

-# 🏥📊  Healthcare Analysis Dashboard — Power BI
+# 🧪📊 Screening Analytics Dashboard — Power BI

 ## 📌 Project Overview
-The **Healthcare Analysis Dashboard** provides a comprehensive view of **healthcare screening participation rates** across demographics such as **ethnicity, language, race, and region**.
+The **Screening Analytics Dashboard** provides a comprehensive view of **healthcare screening participation rates** across demographics such as **ethnicity, language, race, and region**.

 This dashboard enables healthcare administrators and leadership to **identify underserved populations, allocate resources efficiently, and increase screening participation**.